 Other than as otherwise described in this AIF, to the best of the Company's knowledge, there are no existing or potential material conflicts of interest between the Company and any of its directors or officers as of the date hereof.
-Mark Palmer, a director of the Company, is also a partner of Tembo, a significant shareholder and creditor of the Company, and may be considered to have a conflict of interest with matters relating to Tembo and the Company.
+Mark Palmer, a director of the Company, is also a partner of Tembo, a significant shareholder of the Company, and may be considered to have a conflict of interest with matters relating to Tembo and the Company.
 To the extent required, the Board manages this potential conflict of interest in accordance with its Code, policies and the BCBCA.
-See "Risk Factors - Tembo exercises significant control over the Company".
+See "Risk Factors -Significant Influence of Tembo".

 Certain of the Company's directors and officers are, or may become, directors or officers of other companies with businesses which may conflict with its business.
 Accordingly, conflicts of interest may arise which could influence these individuals in evaluating possible acquisitions or in generally acting on the Company's behalf.
 In an attempt to mitigate this risk, the Code prohibits conflicts of interest as a matter of policy, except as approved by the Board, and any transaction, relationship or interest that reasonably could give rise to a conflict of interest must be reported to the Chairman of the Board.
-See also "Risk Factors - Tembo exercises significant control over the Company".
+See also "Risk Factors - Conflicts of Interest".